A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Datasets

 \section{Vulnerability Datasets}

-In this SLR, we set an emphasis on investigating the datasets used in the training and evaluation of LLM-based software vulnerability detection approaches.
-Datasets play a central role in the development and evaluation: Their quality, structure, and coverage of diverse vulnerability types directly affect model performance and generalization.
-Dataset choice can influence which methods appear to perform better, potentially favoring certain vulnerability types.
-Systematically comparing datasets is essential to understand their suitability for the vulnerability detection task, assess their limitations, and ensure meaningful evaluations.
+In this SLR, we set an emphasis on investigating the datasets used in the adaptation and evaluation of LLM-based vulnerability detection approaches.
+Datasets play a central role: Their quality, structure, and coverage of diverse vulnerability types directly affect model performance and generalization.
+Further, the choice of dataset does not merely benchmark performance.
+A critical challenge in this domain is \textit{data leakage}, where data samples overlap with the corpora used to pre-train the model, potentially leading to inflated performance.

+Furthermore, the use of datasets has evolved beyond standard training.
+With the rise of advanced prompting techniques, datasets now serve as a dynamic input context, providing exemplars for in-context prompting or knowledge retrieval.
+This shift also changes which parts of the data are used.
+While deep learning-based models often relied solely on code syntax, LLMs actively leverage the natural language components of datasets, such as commit messages, vulnerability descriptions, and code comments, to support high-level explanation and reasoning tasks.
+Therefore, systematically comparing datasets is essential to understand their suitability for LLM-based detection, assess their limitations, and ensure meaningful evaluations.

 To systematically analyze the datasets used in the surveyed studies, we extend the presented taxonomy to cover datasets.
 We outline the taxonomy based on the datasets used most commonly for training or evaluation in the surveyed studies, discussing type, granularity, source, and labeling.
-Further, we investigate the CWE coverage and diversity of selected datasets, discussing limitations such as long-tail distributions and lack of representative vulnerability coverage.
-Finally, we discuss trends in dataset use, including comparability of evaluations across different use cases.
+Further, we investigate the CWE coverage and diversity of selected datasets, discussing limitations such as long-tail distributions and a lack of representative vulnerability coverage.
+Finally, we discuss trends in dataset usage, emphasizing the comparability of evaluations across different use cases.